The Groovie Goolies

 fuzz guitar had me from the opening chord.
 The song also had a great

 rollicking bass line and some wonderful harmony vocals.
-Simply
+Simply irresistible

-irresistable bubblegum pop tune that was every bit as good as the best of
+bubblegum pop tune that was every bit as good as the best of

 The Archies catalog.
 For

-some reason 'Cling, Clang' has always reminded me of something that Davy
+some reason "Cling, Clang" has always reminded me of something that Davy

 Jones might have recorded for The Monkees.
 The song had the same fey,